fuchsia-spinel/Coroner/README.md

 # Coroner

+**NOTE:** This is a fork of the Coroner mod for personal/friend use.
+At this time, it adds a single feature: multiple lines of text per cause of death, chosen at random.

 A plugin which overhauls the end-of-mission Performance Report with new information, including cause of death for any deceased players.
 There are some fun easter eggs thrown in too.

 **NOTE:** [LC_API](https://thunderstore.io/c/lethal-company/p/2018/LC_API/) is an optional but highly recommended dependency!